bevers222/faraway/README.md

 Use the Down or Right arrow to move down the list

 ## Additional Information
 This is the first version of this tool.
 It was built and tested in iTerm2 on macOS with bash 5.0.2.
+I don't know specifically where it will not work, so try it out!
 Additional support for different terminals and OS is coming!

 It's a work in progress.
 I'm not fluent in bash.
 If you want to help me do things better and improve this tool, submit a PR!
 I love new ideas.

 faraway was inspired by another great tool [bitcar](https://github.com/carsdotcom/bitcar) - allows you to seamlessly jump between repos from your command line.
 I highly suggest checking it out!